e-r-w/gateway-go/README.md

 A wrapper around [sparta](http://gosparta.io/) to provide a [gin](https://gin-gonic.github.io/gin/) or [sinatra](http://www.sinatrarb.com/) like interface for deploying serverless apps written in golang.

+gateway-go combines http event lambda handlers into a single lambda function to help keep your lambda functions warm, minimizing the potential startup time of lambda functions.

 ## Usage

 ```go